ariddell/datasets/README.md

     Source: Adburgham, Alison.
 1983.
 Silver Fork Society.
 London: Constable.

-Please report typos, issues here: http://github.com/ariddell/unread-datasets/issues (or send a pull request).
+CSV files are tab-delimited.
+Please report typos or other errors using the issues tracker.
+The field "INCOLLECTION_IA_IDS" is to note if a novel occurs alongside others within a collection.